hkpeaks/peaks-consolidation/README.md

 ## Next Pre-release

 It is planned to update the above source code files and publish 2nd pre-release runtime during Aug ~ Sep 2023.
-New functions will be added:-
+New functions have been built:-

+### CLI command: Do
+- Previously do can support do + script file name
+- Now support do + filename.csv to display meta data and sample rows of your file

 ### New Commands:
 - AddColumn{}: Add new column by math function e.g. Add, Subtract, Multiply and Divide.
 - OrderBy{}: supports to sort billions of rows using 16GB+ memory (1st pre-release supports billion-row distinct, group by, filter and join table)
-- Print{}: it is used to print few rows to screen with grid line formatting.
+- Display{}: it is used to print few rows to screen with auto-alignment for text and real number
 - ReadSample{}: supports to get fix or random sample of rows from csv file instantly, it is very useful for very large file e.g. >100GB.
 - SplitFile2Folder{}: allows to filter a big CSV file or a folder which contains many CSV file to a folder/sub-folder which results many table partitions